knative/docs/docs/versioned/install/installing-kourier.md

 By default, the deployment of the Kourier components is split between two different namespaces:

-- `knative-serving` - Namespace where Kourier controlle is deployed.
+- `knative-serving` - Where Kourier controlle is deployed.
-- `kourier-system` - Namespace where gateways are deployed.
+- `kourier-system` - Where gateways are deployed.

 To change the Kourier gateway namespace, do the following steps:

 1. Modify the files in `config/` and replace all the namespaces fields that have `kourier-system` with the desired namespace.
 1. Set the `KOURIER_GATEWAY_NAMESPACE` environmental variable in the `kourier-control` deployment to the new namespace.

-Domain Mapping is configured to explicitly onluy use the http2 protocol.
+Domain Mapping is configured to explicitly only use the HTTP2 protocol.
 You can disable this behavior by adding the following annotation to the Domain Mapping resource.

 ```bash
 kubectl annotate domainmapping <domain_mapping_name> kourier.knative.dev/disable-http2=true --namespace <namespace>